Safety and Risk Awareness

 - All children must be supervised by an adult

-- All sliders 18 and under must wear CSA approved helmets; helmets are strongly recommended for all sliders
+- All sliders 18 and under must wear a snow sports helmet as recommended by the Canadian Ski Council (more information here).
+Helmets are strongly recommended for all sliders.

 - All sleds must be free of sharp edges or broken parts

 - Sliders must wait until the previous slider has exited the out run before commencing their run